 As you consider different college options, think about how a degree will prepare you for the workforce and a career.
-As of October 2020, Vermont’s top five industries for employment were education and health services; government; trade, transportation, and utilities; goods-producing services; and retail trade.
+As of October 2021, Vermont’s top five industries for employment were education and health services; government; trade, transportation, and utilities; goods-producing; and retail trade.

 For professionals who have a college degree, there are a number of growing career fields in Vermont.
-The state’s fastest growing careers for college graduates are: software developers; operations research analysts; market research analysts and marketing specialists; appraisers and assessors of real estate; and cartographers and photogrammetrists.
+The state’s fastest growing careers for workers with a bachelor’s degree are data scientists, information security analysts, coaches and scouts, interpreters and translators, and logisticians.
 Having a degree that’s relevant to one of these fields could help you secure employment after finishing school.